accessibility-luxembourg/accessibilite.public.lu/content/de/mentions-legales.md

 #### Links to related sites

 For the convenience of users, this site may contain links to other sites that may be useful or of interest to them.
-The Press and Information Service does not systematically check the content of these sites.
+The Information and Press Service does not systematically check the content of these sites.
 It cannot therefore be held responsible for the content of these websites, either in terms of their legality or the accuracy of the information they contain.

 #### Intellectual property

-All content on this website is published by the [Service Information et Presse](https://sip.gouvernement.lu) and licensed under [Creative Commons Attribution 3.0 Luxembourg](http://creativecommons.org/licenses/by/3.0/lu/).
+All content on this website is published by the [Information and Press Service](https://sip.gouvernement.lu) and licensed under [Creative Commons Attribution 3.0 Luxembourg](http://creativecommons.org/licenses/by/3.0/lu/).
 For more information, please consult our [licence](licence.html) page.

 #### Modification of the general conditions of use